 - Leave no Trace: Be a responsible traveler, it is all about enjoying nature and ensuring you help to preserve the environment.

-Top 10 Hiking Bucket List USA
+Top 11 Bucket List Hikes in the USA

 Located about halfway between Anchorage and Fairbanks, Denali National Park and Preserve can be reached via the Parks Highway (Alaska Route 3), air services into McKinley National Park Airport, or the Denali Star Train.